 From the start, ACT UP — which stands for AIDS Coalition to Unleash Power — was bold in its ambition.
 Just a few days after Larry’s speech, over 200 people marched on Wall Street.
 They wanted more access to experimental AIDS medication and a national policy on AIDS.
 At the time, experimental drugs were so hard to come by that doctors were forced to choose which of their patients might receive a life-saving treatment, and which ones were out of luck.
 In addition, the Reagan administration had turned an almost complete blind eye to the epidemic, devoting few resources to research or prevention.

-Into the 1990s, ACT UP continued their savvy pursuit of media attention, commandeering a CBS news broadcast and distributing explicit safe-sex pamphlets at high schools.
-ACT UP became known for staging “die-ins,” where protesters would lie in the street in a graphic representation of the human cost of inaction on HIV.
+Into the 1990s, ACT UP continued its savvy pursuit of media attention, commandeering a CBS news broadcast and distributing explicit safe-sex pamphlets at high schools.
+ACT UP became known for staging “die-ins,” during which protesters would lie in the street in a graphic representation of the human cost of inaction on HIV.

 After Democrats were able to gain more power in Washington, progress hastened on HIV research, and soon better treatments and prevention programs became available.
 ACT UP’s work seemed to have concluded — but in fact, there remains lots of work to this day.
-There’s still no vaccine or cure, infection rates are likely to rise under Republican leadership, and stigma remains even within the gay community.
+There’s still no vaccine or practical cure (despite this great piece of news from earlier this week), infection rates are likely to rise under Republican leadership, and stigma remains even within the gay community.

-But over the last 31 years, ACT UP has honed their organizing prowess and developed a toolkit for attracting media attention.
+But after 35 years of ACT UP history, the organization has honed its organizing prowess and developed a toolkit for attracting media attention.
 Thanks to the organizational skills that leaders have evolved over the intervening three decades, the queer community continues to boast fierce advocacy among its most disruptive minds.